programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 In the repository, you need two essential files: A `.py` file that contains all of your Python code, and a file called `requirements.txt` that lists all the required Python libraries for the dashboard.
 Later, Render will read this file to install the needed Python libraries when you deploy the app.
 You can easily create this requirements file in command line using `$pip freeze > requirements.txt`.
 I have [provided a sample repository in this link for your reference](https://github.com/hluling/ph-dash).

 ### Setting up in Render
 You can sign up for free using an email address.

 Then, navigate to the appropriate place to create a new "Web Service."

 If your GitHub repository is public, you can copy and paste the HTTPS address of the repository into the address of "Public Git Repository."

 Otherwise, you can also link your GitHub account with Render so that Render has access to your private repository.

 Then, you will enter several pieces of information on the next screen.
 In addition to giving your dashboard a name, you need to configure two more settings (assuming all the populated default settings are correct).

 First, in "Start Command," change the input to `gunicorn app:server`.
 That is, the name after the colon must be the same as the object name of the server you set in your Python script.
 The name before the colon must be the same as the `.py` file in the repository.

 Second, scroll down and find the section called "Environment Variables."
 Click "Add Environment Variable" and input `PYTHON_VERSION` as the key and the Python version that you use on your machine as the value (use `$python -V` in command line to check your Python version).
 If you don't explicitly specify the Python version this way, Render will use Python 3.7 as default, which may cause conflicts between this old Python version and the libraries' versions specified in `requirements.txt`.

-The last step is to "Create Web Service" and wait for several minutes for the application to be built.
+Third, click "Create Web Service" and wait for several minutes for the application to build.
 When finished, you can see your dashboard via a URL like this: https://ph-dash-demo.onrender.com/

 # RQ2 - Non-English American Newspapers
 For RQ2, let's create two pie charts side by side.

 The pie chart will show the top 10 non-English languages in percentage.
 Both charts will allow users to specify a decade, so the results from any two decades can be compared.

 Regarding workflow, the following steps will be the same as described above: the same prerequisites will be needed; follow the same steps to create a new virtual environment; the same Python libraries will be needed; and you can follow the same steps to deploy the RQ2 dashboard on Render.

 The data downloading procedure and the specific code used for the RQ2 dashboard will be different from RQ1.
-However, the underlying logic is the same: We start with data retrieval, prepare the data for visualization, code the dashboard frontend, then code the dashboard backend.
-I will briefly describe these in the next two sections.
+However, the underlying logic is the same: you start with data retrieval, prepare the data for visualization, code the dashboard frontend, then code the dashboard backend.

 ## Download Data